BoxBasket/money-buffer/README.md

 # money-buffer
 Money managing sheet.
 Created to help me more finencially aware each day.

+Both version with macro and without macro is available.
+However, the version with macro is better maintained.

 ---

 ## Initial setup
 #### The money buffer sheet will officially become yours after this step